 University of Cincinnati Medical Center: 234 Goodman Street Cincinnati, OH 45219

-University of Cincinnati has negative stories attached to its name and I have heard multiple clients say they would NEVER birth there again.
-They do have redeeming qualities.
-They have a Level 3 NICU, and are certified Bag Free.
+University of Cincinnati is a teaching hospital, they have a Level 3 NICU, and are certified Bag Free.
 They also have a Centering Pregnancy program https://uchealth.com/womens-health/centeringpregnancy/ , which I am totally stoked about.
 Watch this YouTube video and you’ll see how transformative it can be to women’s prenatal care. https://youtu.be/oixaRbS9Tww .